01 of 05

 - Metz-Lille-Reims-San Sebastian-Bilbao-Burgos-Madrid-Seville-Algeciras

-Note: Barcelona-Madrid-Tarragona would be a tortuously long route, but (from what I can gather) this route splits in two at Barcelona and you don't really visit all the destinations.
+Note: Barcelona-Madrid-Tarragona would be a tortuously long route, but this route splits in two at Barcelona and you don't really visit all the destinations.

 - Rennes-Nantes-Bordeaux-San Sebastian-Bilbao-Orense-Santiago de Compostela-La Coruña (change for Valladolid-Vigo-Pontevedra)